 - Sinding-Larsen Johansson disease: a similar knee condition that may affect teenagers during periods of rapid growth.
 The pain occurs at the front of the knee, slightly higher than the pain in Osgood-Schlatter disease.
-Resting the knee for several months, and treatments with medicines for pain relief and physiotherapy, may be needed.
+Resting the knee for several months, treatments with medicines for pain relief, and physiotherapy, may be needed.
 The outcome is usually very good but symptoms may persist for at least one year.

 - Henoch-Schönlein purpura: a condition that can cause a skin rash, tummy (abdominal) pain and joint pains.
 Most people who develop Henoch-Schönlein purpura are children.
 See the separate leaflet called Henoch-Schönlein Purpura.